Samuel-Dainton/portfolio-project-1/README.md

 * I tested that the site is responsive and adapts to look good and fuction properly on all standard screen sizes using the devtools built into Chrome.
 * I confirmed that all the nav elements work and that all the content is easy to read and understand using Lighthouse to score the sites accessibility.
 * I confirmed that all the form entry fields are set correctly, being required where necessary and only allowing the correct type of data input, such as the email field.

-Our testing section should prove to our assessor  that we have checked that our site functions as expected.
-We do this by outlining the manual testing  we have done, for example checking that the form
-validates input.
-We also outline any bugs we  found while creating and testing our project
-and what we did to fix them.
-If you have  unfixed bugs, you should detail them here too.

 ## Bugs